StephenOladoke/Wikipedia-Clone/Wikipedia Clone/README.md

 # Wikipedia Clone
- This project consist of a simple clone of a designed ***Wikipedia-like online encyclopedia.*** I created this by using mordern technologies like:
+ This project consist of a simple clone of a designed ***Wikipedia-like online encyclopedia.*** I created this using mordern technologies like:
 - **Python**
 - **Django**
 - **Html**